-New chemo drug gentler on fertility, tougher on cancerMarch 22nd, 2013 in Cancer /
+New chemo drug gentler on fertility, tougher on cancerMarch 22, 2013 in Medicine & Health / Cancer

 A new gentler chemotherapy drug in the form of nanoparticles has been designed by Northwestern Medicine® scientists to be less toxic to a young woman's fertility but extra tough on cancer.
 This is the first cancer drug tested while in development for its effect on fertility using a novel in vitro test.